|

 is to promote a wider awareness of the forgotten Irish men and

-believe that a better understanding of the shared heritage of
+We believe that a better understanding of the shared heritage

-sacrifice now will help to reconcile the two major traditions on
+of sacrifice now will help to reconcile the two major traditions

-the whole of this island.
-The volunteers came from every class,
+on the whole of this island.
+The volunteers came from every

-religion and location.Their reasons for enlisting were as varied
+class, religion and location.Their reasons for enlisting were

-history show that over 210,000 Irish soldiers took part in the
+over 210,000 Irish soldiers took part in the First World War

-Irish soil.
-Also Irish women served as nurses in field hospitals
+Also Irish women served as nurses in field hospitals close to

 buried on foreign soil and long forgotten at home in Ireland.